JamesMcGuigan/recruitment-technical-tests/Sliide/README.md

     - Reduced to ~0.5s when timestamp parsing logic is implemented

 - 100,000,000 / 1440 minutes = 70k lines per file * 0.12s = 8.4 seconds (2011 Macbook Pro)
+  - 1 minute / 8.4 seconds * 100,000,000 = 700 million events per day
 - 100,000,000 / 1440 minutes = 70k lines per file * 0.5s  = 35  seconds (with timestamp parsing)
+  - 1 minute / 35 seconds * 100,000,000 = 170 million events per day

-- Back of the envelope calculation suggests bash may scale to billion events per day
+- Back of the envelope calculation suggests bash may scale to hundreds of millions events per day
-  - untested assumptions about linearity of scaling are unreasonable here
+  - untested assumptions about linearity of loading and scaling are unreasonable here
   - lots of variation when disk IO doesn't have the source file in memory